 Hormonal acne is typical in young adult women.
 It can be very mild or it can be very severe.
 Many cases can have acne cysts.
 Scarring can also be a prominent feature.
 Hormonal acne tends to flare at the time of a woman’s menstrual period.

 Hormonal Acne Can Be Resistant To Conventional Treatments

 It’s common for patients to come to the Advanced Acne Institute with a great deal of frustration caused by hormonal acne.
 Many have been treated elsewhere with various interventions.
 One of the most common prior treatments that they’ve received is the use of topically applied medications.
 Unfortunately, topical creams and gels are just not very effective for this type of acne.
 By using topical medications without seeing much improvement, patients just become even more frustrated and desperate.

-Treatment of hormonal acne with spironolactone can be a very effective option.
+Spironolactone can be a very effective option for hormonal acne.
 It works by blocking androgenic hormones that would otherwise overstimulate acne-prone oil glands.
 By interfering with this hormonal pathway, spironolactone can reduce oil formation and clear hormonal acne breakouts.

 Spironolactone is usually very well tolerated by most patients.
-Of course there are some patients who should not take spironolactone for a variety of medical reasons so every patient must be evaluated by her doctor before deciding if spironolactone is the right hormonal acne treatment for them.TREATMENT OF HORMONAL ACNE WITH ACCUTANE
+Of course there are some patients who should not take spironolactone for a variety of medical reasons so every patient must be evaluated by her doctor before deciding if spironolactone is the right hormonal acne treatment for her.